pidg3/P4-Performance-Optimisation/README.md

 * Use strict mode enabled on all JS functions.
 * Fewer pizzas generated (MP-Perf#10) and depends on window size.

+I tried enabling hardware acceleration as the reviewer suggested however this seemed to slow down rather than speed up the scrolling animation.
+Presumably this is because the animation is so simple, passing it off to the GPU adds more of a performance overhead than is worth.

 #### Original Readme: